OneIdentity/safeguard-ps/README.md

 Safeguard 2.0.1.5037.
 For the most part the cmdlets will still work, but you may occasionally come across things that are broken.

-For the best results, please try to match the first three version numbers of the safeguard-ps module to the first three numbers of the Safeguard appliance you are communicating with.
+For the best results, please try to match the first two version numbers of the safeguard-ps module to the first two numbers of the Safeguard appliance you are communicating with.
+The most important thing for safeguard-ps is the version of the Safeguard Web API, which will never change between where only the third and fourth numbers differ.

 ## Powershell cmdlets